ahmedessam100/Messenger/README.md

 * Web chat service that provides users to create, or join rooms. <br />
 * Offensive language detection to classify negative messages.
+* You can check the project from https://messenger200.herokuapp.com/

 ## Requirments:
 ``` sudo apt install nodejs ``` <br />